Harvesting Cantaloupe

 When harvesting cantaloupe, the most important factor is determining that the fruit is ripe and ready to be picked.
 If you pick cantaloupe too early, it won't be as sweet and the flesh won't be very tender.
 If you wait too long to pick it, the flesh will be too soft and mealy.

 Don't water your cantaloupe plants the last week or so before harvesting them.
-This will allow the plant to concentrate the sugars and make for sweeter melons.
+This will allow the plant to concentrate the sugars and make for much sweeter melons.

 Growing Cantaloupe

 If the rind has turned creamy yellow, it's time to smell the cantaloupe.
 Put your nose right down to the blossom end and take a whiff.
 There should be a musky odor emanating from the melon.
 If you don't smell anything, the melon is probably not ready to be picked.
 This musky odor is why some people refer to cantaloupes as "musk melons".
+When you smell the end of a perfectly ripe melon, there will be a definite musk fragrance, but it won't be overpowering.
+If the smell of the melon is overwhelming, it is probably a bit over-ripe.

 Bunch Of Cantaloupes

 Finally, to determine the right time for harvesting watermelon, inspect the appearance of the the stem.
 A crack should appear that goes around the entire base of the stem.
 The melon should easily slip off the vine where this crack occurs.
 Press gently on the stem to see if the melon detaches.
 If it slips off, the melon was ready to be picked.
 If the melon resists slipping off the vine, let it sit for another day and check it again.
+A ripe cantaloupe will easily slip off the stem, leaving a small indentation where it was attached.
+Sometimes, you might find that a melon has already slipped off the vine on its own.
+This melon will likely be a bit over-ripe, but still worth cutting into just to see if it's still good enough to eat.

 When they are done producing, you can remove the cantaloupe vines from your garden and add them to your compost pile.
+We usually use a weed whacker to chop up the vines a little bit first because it helps them break down faster.

 Sliced Cantaloupe